abir101x/-Phonebook-Project/README.md

 ## How to Run

 1. Ensure you have a Java Development Kit (JDK) installed.
-2. Place the `Phonebook.java` file and a `phonebook.txt` file in the same directory.
+2. Place the `Phonebook.java` file and a `phonebook.text` file in the same directory.
 The text file should be formatted with `LastName FirstName PhoneNumber` on each line.
 3. Compile the code from your terminal:
     ```bash
     javac Phonebook.java